 If you begin to experience withdrawal symptoms such as an increased or irregular heartbeat, high blood pressure, become shaky and have excessive sweating when you stop alcohol use, it is a clear indication that you should not try to stop cold turkey; but should consider either tapering off alcohol or seek assistance from a professional inpatient medical detox treatment.

-The most recommended from a alcohol to use in tapering is beer due to its lower alcohol content.
+The most recommended form of alcohol to use in tapering is beer due to its lower alcohol content.
 Consumption should be minimal; just enough to prevent withdrawal symptoms and gradually reducing the amount until you are no longer using alcohol.
 You should be able to taper off alcohol with a few days, 3 to 5 at the most.
-While you are tapering off alcohol, it is important that you stay hydrated – water and Gatorade is your best source for fluids; follow a healthy diet with fruits and vegetables and take a multi-vitamin.
+While you are tapering off alcohol, it is important that you stay hydrated.
+Water and Gatorade are your best sources for fluids.
+Follow a healthy diet with fruits and vegetables and take a multi-vitamin.

 Alcohol metabolizes more quickly in individuals with a high tolerance to alcohol.
 On the other hand, it will take longer to metabolize in someone with a lower tolerance.
 Females metabolize alcohol much slower than males.
 Another consideration is body weight.
 A higher body weight will contribute to a higher tolerance.